jikurata/html-parser/README.md

 - parent: {ParsedElement},
 - children: {Array[ParsedElement]}

+### class **ParsedFragmentElement** extends ParsedHTMLElement

 ## Version Log
 ---
+**v0.0.7**
+- Refactored ParsedHTMLDocument to ParsedFragmentElement
+- Refactored data structure behind the parser to utilize a tree instead of an array

 **v0.0.6**
 - Fixed a bug that prevented void elements from parsing null attributes into implicit attributes